hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_blob_storage.html.markdown

 * `linked_service_name` - (Required) Specifies the name of an existing Key Vault Data Factory Linked Service.

-* `secret_name` - (Required) Specifies the secret name in Azure Key Vault that stores the sas token.
+* `secret_name` - (Required) Specifies the secret name in Azure Key Vault that stores the SAS token.

 ---